Basehor, KS Demographics

 A map of Basehor's Population by Race

-Of the 740 places in Kansas, Basehor is the 50th most populous.
+Basehor is ranked the 50th most populous place in Kansas, out of 740 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Basehor was ranked the 50th most populous place in the 2020 Census.

 Basehor's White Population